 2. No need to compromise

-Along those lines, one of the most freeing aspects of traveling by yourself is that there’s no need to compromise!
+Along those lines, one of the most liberating aspects of travelling by yourself is that there’s no need to compromise!
 I can pack and plan my timetable based on exactly how I feel.
-It’s liberating.
 Each day is an adventure of my choosing, which results in a trip without any regrets.
 I have no one to answer to but myself.

 3. Opportunities to meet new people